aalsaedi265/rush_stream_TikTokClone/README.md

-sanity docs - to open the documentation in a browser sanity manage - to open the project settings in a browser sanity help - to explore the CLI manual npm run dev - to run Sanity Studio sanity start
+sanity docs - to open the documentation in a browser sanity manage - to open the project settings in a browser sanity help - to explore the CLI manual npm run dev - to run Sanity Studio used to be sanity start

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).